aeterDraco/viper-module-generator/README.md

   - [Update the gem](#update-the-gem)
   - [Add a new template](#add-a-new-template)
 - [Resources](#resources)

+##jofogas
+- For use in the jofogas projects a jofogas template has been added and set as a default
+- The path option is not required, the default will be the path from where the command is running
+- Default language is objc, the template has the structure for swift but its not implemented

 ## Features
 - Generates the module in Swift and Objective-C